clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 vector_w_missing <- c(1, 2, NA, 4, 5, 6, NA)
 ```

-Even one `NA` "poisons the well": you'll get `NA` out of your calculations unless you remove them manually or with the extra argument `na.rm = TRUE` (in some functions):
+Even one `NA` "poisons the well": You'll get `NA` out of your calculations unless you remove them manually or with the extra argument `na.rm = TRUE` (in some functions):

 ```r
 mean(vector_w_missing)